mtdola/MY-firts-git-/Readme.txt

-this is a new file created by me MTD
+This is a new file created by me MTD